kemalk89/TaskSync/README.md

 # Development
 ## Editor Settings
 In this solution we are going to use file-scoped namespaces which is a new feature since C# 10.
+In Visual Studio Code we can enable that in settings: `csharpextensions.useFileScopedNamespace`.
 ## Run the app
 Follow one of the options below and in your browser visit https://localhost:44448/
 #### Option 1 - CLI